fennadew/minor-vangogh/README.md

 The user has to make a choice for each theme.
 He can do this to swip left or right.
 The info of the theme is on the same page instead of individually.
 The start button has been made clearer.
 Both prototypes also had a timer.
 We used the overview page of prototype A.

 ### Usability test museumplein
-We tested the app with (real) people at museumplein.
+We tested our final app with (real) people at museumplein.

 <b>Conclusions</b>
 1. On the text field the swipe function was removed because it also had a click function.
 However, all test persons tried to swip over the text field and therefore the swipe didn't succeed.